xobjectz/sbn/docs/index.rst

     <center>
     <b>

-It requires a basis to prosecute of the prosecutor to get the king in his cell and his genocide, thereby, stopped.
+It requires a :ref:`basis to prosecute <reconsider>` of the prosecutor to get the king in his cell and his genocide, thereby, stopped.

 .. raw:: html